bdcorps/langchain-chat-qa/README.md

 ACTIVELOOP_ORG=
 ```

-2. Run `npm i`
+2. Run `python3 chat/ingest.py` to upload all the messages in messages.txt to DeepLake store
-3. Run `nm run dev`
+3. Run `python3 chat/ask.py` to query the messages

-You will see a response in your console for the Microsoft 10-K report

-## Acknowldgements

-- Big thanks to https://github.com/mayooear/gpt4-pdf-chatbot-langchain for the PDF loader functions

-# langchain-pdf-airtable